Skip to main content

 • Plan tier (free-trial users vs paid-from-start typically churn differently).

-• Time since signup (month-1 cancellation vs month-12).
+• Time since signup (month-1 cancellation behaves differently from month-12).

 Churn and cash flow

 High churn is particularly painful for cash flow in businesses that pay acquisition costs upfront.
 A business spending $300 to acquire a customer who churns in month 3 at $50/month has lost $150 on each unit.
 Compounded across thousands of customers, this is how cash-poor SaaS businesses implode.
-Run the CLV calculator to verify your LTV:CAC after churn, and the cash flow calculator to see how the dollar impact flows through bank balance.
+Run the CLV calculator to verify LTV:CAC after churn, and our cash flow calculator to see how dollar impact flows through bank balance.

 Net revenue retention — the gold standard metric